 Whilst in the UK Alison has performed the roles of Armide in Gluck's opera of the same name with the Yorke Trust, Norfolk as well as Euterpe in Gluck's "Il Parnaso Confuso" with Les Bougies Baroques in the beautiful period Wilton's Music Hall.
-She has been a company member with the English Touring Opera for four seasons playing "Lady Saphir" in Patience, "Amelia Earhart" in Silver Electra, "Sylvia" in Dust child, covering Musetta, Donna Elvira and a Priestess in La Boheme, Don Giovanni and Iphigenie en Tauride and also performing in the chorus.
+She has been a company member with the English Touring Opera for many seasons playing "Lady Saphir" in Patience, "Amelia Earhart" in Silver Electra, "Sylvia" in Dust child, covering Musetta, Donna Elvira and a Priestess in La Boheme, Don Giovanni and Iphigenie en Tauride and also performing in the chorus.

 Alison was a member of the Opera Australia chorus for Handa's Opera on Sydney Harbour: Madama Butterfly 2014.
 It was a fantastic experience involving a floating stage, fireworks, and a cast of over 60, with the Sydney Opera House, Sydney Harbour bridge and Sydney cityscape as backdrop.

 She was the winner of the 2012 AIMS/Sundell award from the Opera Foundation Australia through which she travelled to Austria to take part in a six week intensive course in all things opera.
 The American Institute of Music Studies (AIMS) was a fantastic opportunity to perform, study and learn from her American peers and mentors.
 Whilst in Graz Alison performed in ten public concerts and was the winner of the AIMS Meistersinger competition.
 To see her winning aria click on the media tab.